oxarbitrage/worker-proposals/elasticsearch-plugin.md

 - send data from c++ using curl.
 - scalability and decentralized nodes of data.

 ## Technical

-The elasticsearch plugin is a copy of account_history_plugin where not needeed stuff was removed and indexation to boost indexes were replaced by indexing into elastic.
+The elasticsearch plugin is a copy of account_history_plugin skeleton where not needeed stuff was removed saving to objects(to RAM) was replaced by saving into elastic.

 Here is how the current account_history plugin works basically:
 - with every signed block arraiving to the plugin the ops are extracted from it.
 - each op is added to ohi(operation history index) and to ath(account transaction history index).
 - both indexes keep growing as new block gets in.
-- with the memory reduction techniques currently available the 2 indexes can remove early ops by account reducing ram size.
+- with the memory reduction techniques currently available the 2 indexes can remove early ops of accounts reducing ram size.

 And now what elasticsearch plugin attempts to do:

 - with every signed block arraiving to the plugin the ops are extracted from it, just as in account_history.
-- create indexes ohi and ath and store current op there just as account history do. this a temp indexation of 1 op only that is done to remain compatible with the previous numbers used as id(1.11.X and 2.9.X).
+- create indexes ohi and ath and store current op there just as account history do. this a temp indexation of 1 op only that is done to remain constant with the previous numbers used as id(1.11.X and 2.9.X).
 - send ath and ohi plus additional block data into elasticsearch(actually we send them in bulks not one by one, ill explain that in the next section).
 - remove everything in the compatibility temporal indexes expect for current operation.
 This way the indexes always have just 1 item and dont waste any ram.